Science-Backed Strategies That Transform Academic Performance with Memory Techniques for Students

 Exercise 1: Master Spaced Repetition for Exams

-Choose one challenging subject and create 50 study cards
+Choose a challenging subject and create 50 study flashcards.

-Experiment with different card formats (visual, audio, text)
+Experiment with various card formats (visual, auditory, textual).

-Use the SM-2 algorithm through Anki or similar software
+Utilize the SM-2 algorithm through Anki or similar software.

 Exercise 2: Active Recall Mastery Protocol